UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-java.md

 3. Decrypt a token into a raw UID2.
 Pass the token, and then do one of the following:
 * If the bid request originated from a publisher's website, pass the domain name.
 The domain name must be all lower case, without spaces and without subdomain.
 For example, for `Subdomain.DOMAIN.com`, pass `domain.com` instead.
-* If the bid request originated from a mobile app, pass the [app name](../ref-info/glossary-uid.md#gl-app-name).
+* If the bid request originated from a mobile app, pass the <Link href="../ref-info/glossary-uid#gl-app-name">app name</Link>.
 * Otherwise, pass `null`.

 ```java